mystyriarious/cw-macros/README.md

 ``<<warn "cw1" "violence animal_abuse" "violence, animal abuse">>`` and the content warning will look like ``CW: Violence, animal abuse`` or ``CW: Violence`` or ``CW: Animal abuse`` depending on what content warnings the reader toggles.

+# CAUTION!

-__WARNING:__ Do NOT add warnings within warnings.
+Do NOT add warnings within warnings.
 An example of invalid usage is this:

 ```
 <span id="cw1">This section has violence, <span id="cw2">but this section has animal abuse.</span></span>